FrogMerk/COSNotes/Strixhaven/5. Handouts/Acceptance Letter.md

 Your application has been reviewed by the Conclave of Deans, and your unique talents, intellectual vigor, and potential for the arcane arts have earned you a coveted place among our incoming students.
 Whether your path leads you through the vibrant halls of Prismari, the ancient libraries of Lorehold, the tangled debates of Quandrix, the secretive studies of Witherbloom, or the cunning corridors of Silverquill, **your journey begins now**.

-You are formally invited to attend **Orientation Day**, which will commence at noon on the **first day of Emberfall**, beneath the ancient arches of [[the Dawnbow]].
+You are formally invited to attend **Orientation Day**, which will commence at noon on the **first day of Emberfall**, beneath the ancient arches of [[The Dawnbow]].
 There, you will meet fellow initiates, be taken on a guided tour of the famed Biblioplex and engage in some orientation day fun.

 Prepare yourself for trials of wit, weavings of power, and friendships forged in starlight and spellfire.
 Strixhaven is more than a school; it is a crucible where destiny is written in flame, ink, and ambition.